swat-ds/fps.swarthmore.edu/_posts/2019-05-28-peace-open-house-and-reception.md

 event_fb_url: 'https://www.facebook.com/events/292178628324253/'
 event_location_ar: المكتبة الحرة الرائيسي
 ---
 **This was an official project program, activating the _Peace_ exhibition.
-At least 50 people attended, 7 community partners and collaborators tabling, and a sold out culinary literacy workshop.
+75+ people came through to experience the exhibition and engage with 8 community partners and collaborators tabling.
+Samah led a sold out culinary literacy workshop and Asmaa's food closed the day out.
 Check out photos from the event taken by [Hosam Al-Obaidi](https://www.facebook.com/Say-Cheese-106758220748744/) on [Flickr](https://www.flickr.com/gp/154354320@N05/78wbNp).**

 <hr/>